 In early July, the Germans had to transfer large numbers of troops away from the Verdun offensive to meet the British attack on the Somme.
 The French then counter-attacked, and through the summer and autumn of 1916 pushed the Germans back.
 The fighting around Verdun finally stopped on 8th December, bringing to an end the longest battle of the war.

 The Germans had been right: the French had done everything in their power to save Verdun from falling into enemy hands.
 In the process they had lost 550,000 men killed and wounded.
 However, the Germans had lost 450,000 men.
-They had failed to tip the war in their favour.
+They had failed to tip the war in their favor.

 Verdun became a symbol of French determination and self-sacrifice.